Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

 - `.gitlab-ci.yml`: Configuration file for [GitLab CI](https://docs.gitlab.com/ee/ci/).
   See [Workflow](#workflow).
-- `luigi.cfg`: Configuration file for [Luigi](https://luigi.readthedocs.io/en/stable/index.html), a framework for pipeline orchestration.
+- `luigi.cfg`: Configuration file for [luigi](https://luigi.readthedocs.io/en/stable/index.html), a framework for pipeline orchestration which is used for our central [mining pipeline](#data-mining-pipeline).

   In particular, you can configure timeouts and notification emails on failures here.
   By the way: If desired, it is also possible to reduce the number of notification mails by [bundling](https://luigi.readthedocs.io/en/stable/configuration.html#batch-notifier) them.